meetbryce/unify/docs/TUTORIAL.md

 ## Creating connections

-The `files` adapter is automatically configured, but now lets connect to a real API and load some more interesting data.
-Unify comes with a set of **adapters** for pulling table from different systems.
+The `files` connector is automatically configured, but now lets connect to a real API and load some more interesting data.
+Unify comes with a set of **connectors** for pulling table from different systems.

 The site [Public APIs](https://publicapis.dev/) publishes a simple API which returns their curated list of publicly usable system APIs.

-We have created a simple adapter for querying from this API.
-To use it, you first need to create a **connection**, which configures the adapter in your environment and binds it to a `schema` in your
+We have created a simple connector for querying from this API.
+To use it, you first need to create a **connection**, which configures the connector in your environment and binds it to a `schema` in your
 database:

 ```sql